techidaily/site-win11-tips/source/_posts/restoring-normalcy-show-startups-on-task-manager.md

 ## 7\.
 Use a System Restore Point

  Using a system restore point can help you tackle the issue at hand.
-However, this approach will only help if you’ve already learned[how to create a system restore point in Windows](https://www.makeuseof.com/windows-11-create-restore-point/) and made one.
+However, this approach will only help if you’ve already learned [how to create a system restore point in Windows](https://www.makeuseof.com/windows-11-create-restore-point/) and made one.

  During the restoration process, the system restore tool will revert your PC to a previous state.
 As such, this tool will help only if the Task Manager error only started appearing recently.